afshanra/NFT-Analysis/README.md

               python select_random_nfts.py --start_date "2022-04-20 00:00" --end_date "2022-04-30 00:00"

-3) config.py includes API keys for OpenSea.
+3) config.py: includes API keys for OpenSea.
 Configure your API keys in this file to access OpenSea data.

-*** ownload-images folder includes a Go script:
+The Download-Images Folder Includes A Go Script:

 nft_image_downloader.go: Downloads NFT images from a CSV file and stores them in designated folders.
 Run the script using:

         go run nft_image_downloader.go

-folder contains Docker-related files:
+The Docker-Image Contains Docker-Related Files:

 1) docker-compose.yml: Defines two Docker containers - one for running the Go script and one for an IPFS local container.
 2) Dockerfile: Used to build the Go container.
 3) nft.csv: A sample CSV file for use with the nft_image_downloader.go script.

-Docker Setup
+DOCKER SETUP
 To use the provided Docker containers, make sure you have Docker installed.
 Use the following steps: